lucienesantos/ReduxSimpleStarter/README.md

 # ReduxSimpleStarter

-Application To seach video on Youtube API and show main video and a list videos.
+Application to seach video on Youtube API and show main video and a list videos.
 When click on video the page reaload the video main and show yours details.

-#React
+# React

 This application use React and Redux